 - In the Bleach fanfiction Moving Forward Orihime's long-absent father shows up on her doorstep but he isn't there for a heart to heart talk.
 He is there to take her home so he can get her mother's life insurance.
 And he is ready to use force to make her come with him.

-- In Cellar Secrets, we have a variant in that Satsuki and Nui find out that, not too long after he left the family, Souchiro died as opposed to have found out that he had done something horrible.
+- In Cellar Secrets, we have a variant in that Satsuki and Nui find out that, not too long after he left the family, Souichiro died as opposed to having found out that he had done something horrible.
 However, while they knew he died, they don't find out how he died, until chapter 21, where we find out that he died in a car accident, leaving Satsuki to be relieved that he died rather quickly (his neck was broken) and not because what she would have thought previously.

 - Fire Emblem Fates: Aftermath: Once Corrin is told that Anankos was his father, he's naturally shocked that he's the son of the insane dragon god that tried to destroy humanity.
 Even after it's explained that it was Anankos' good half that married Mikoto and sired him, Corrin cannot visualize his father as anything but evil.

 - In Recoil Aster was adopted by a Jewish family and grew up knowing only that Miss Militia called her mother a hero.
 She was horrified when Taylor revealed her parents were the neo-Nazi villains Kaiser and Purity.

 - In Aladdin and the King of Thieves, Aladdin finds out that his missing dad is the King of Thieves, who left years ago to find the Hand of Midas, but never could find it and was too ashamed to return home empty handed, until he finally returned and couldn't find his family note .